microsoft/Cream/MiniViT/Mini-Swin/README.md

 # Mini-Swin

-This repo is for MiniViT for swin transformers
+This repo is for MiniViT for swin transformers.

 # Usage